twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 - **System Programs** provide critical applications for the use of the computer

 ## Graphical User Interfaces (GUI)
+Enables user to access the OS/Program via a graphical display Display consists of a **root window**
 ## Command-Line Interfaces

 ## Files